Committee Chair

 Raised in New Jersey, Victoria’s multicultural heritage—rooted in her Dutch-Aruban mother’s lineage—fosters her passion for language and performance.
 Fluent in multiple languages, she credits her diverse background for her unique musicality and sensitivity to varied artistic traditions.
 Victoria earned both a Bachelor of Arts in English Literature and a Master of Music with a concentration in Opera Performance from New Jersey City University, where she deepened her expertise and dedication to her craft.

 She is actively involved as a Parishioner of St. Francis R.C.
 Church in Hoboken, NJ.
 There she is a Cantor and a member of the Young Adult and Cursillo Groups.
 She is also a member of the Devotees of Madonna dei Martiri which is an Italian American Society connected with St. Francis Parish.
 In her personal life, Victoria shares a deep commitment to service and community engagement, and she is soon to begin a new chapter.
-She is engaged to Cav.
-David N. Tarantino, Skipper of Sea Scout Ship 1908, The couple will be married in May 2025.
+She is married to Cav.
+David N. Tarantino, Skipper of Sea Scout Ship 1908.